Belloabraham121/CrosschainArbitrageHook/README.md

 - [Across Protocol](https://across.to/) for crosschain bridging infrastructure
 - [Foundry](https://getfoundry.sh/) for development and testing tools

-## 📞 Support

-For questions and support:

-- Create an issue on GitHub
-- Join our Discord community
-- Check the documentation wiki

 ---

 **⚠️ Disclaimer**: This software is experimental and should be used at your own risk.
 Always conduct thorough testing and consider professional audits before deploying to mainnet with significant funds.